SawaXV/SawaXV/README.md

 - SCRUM framework
   - Jira
 - LazyCube project (2023)
-  - Group project in second academic year - Awarded £900 for achieving second place
+  - Group project in second academic year - Achieved second place
   - Objective was to design an app that could scan and solve a Rubik's cube seamlessly
   - App could scan a Rubik's cube using Tensorflow Lite Object Detection Model and solved it via our logic in Java
   - Mainly contributed to app development, design and logic